johnbillion/wp_mail/readme.md

 ### Personal data export or erasure request is created or resent

+Sent when:

-Sent when a request is created or resent from the Tools -> Export Personal Data or Tools -> Erase Personal Data screen.
+* A request is created or resent from the Tools -> Export Personal Data screen
+* A request is created or resent from the Tools -> Erase Personal Data screen

+Details:

     To:        Requester email address
     From:      WordPress <wordpress@host>